-If you can line dry your laundry, then make that a habit
+Most places in Australia are warm and dry enough to make line drying a viable option, so if you can line dry your laundry, then make that a habit

 If you need to use your dryer frequently, spend a little more money upfront to buy an energy-efficient heat pump dryer – it will save you on electricity.
 But if you only use your dryer for laundry emergencies, a cheap vented dryer will work out cheaper overall.

 "The average annual running cost for a vented dryer is about $153," Iredale says.
 "Switch from clothes dryer to clothes line and that goes in your pocket too."